zhang-informatics/iDISK/README.md

 ## Overview
 iDISK is a comprehensive knowledge base of dietary supplement ingredients, products, and related concepts.
 This repository contains the source code required for building the knowledge base.
+The current version of the knowledge base, in both Neo4j and RRF formats, is available for download at <https://doi.org/10.13020/d6bm3v>.

 ## Directory Structure